 Lacricath requires general anesthesia and takes approximately 30 minutes to perform.
 The patient is generally ready to go home within a few hours after the procedure.
 There are no bandages and there is no pain.
 There may be a small amount of blood in the tears or from the nose following the procedure, but this is usually minor.
 It will not be necessary to limit your child’s activities following the procedure.

-If you have any additional questions, please call us at any of our convenient locations in Atlanta, Sandy Springs and all across Georgia.
-You may also want to jot them down so that you can review them with the pediatric eye care specialist at the time of your preop visit.
+If you have any additional questions, please call one of our pediatric specialist locations.
+You may also want to write them down and review them in office with your child’s doctor.
 We look forward to taking care of your child.

 Although the success rate of a tear duct probe is over 90 percent, occasionally a child will require a second tear duct procedure.

 Nasolacrimal duct obstruction in children means that the draining system responsible for removing tears from the surface of the eye is clogged.
 Many children have this problem successfully treated with a procedure called nasolacrimal duct probe and irrigation.
 A few children continue to have tearing after a nasolacrimal duct probe and irrigation.
 A time-tested alternative for these children is called nasolacrimal duct probe and intubation, otherwise known as a Crawford tube.
 It is performed under general anesthesia and takes approximately 30 minutes.
 A probe is used to open up the clogged area in the tear duct.
 After the opening is made in the tear duct, then a thin tube is placed through the opening and remains there for approximately 6 months.
 This allows the duct to remain open and not seal shut.
 Occasionally the tube can become displaced and require repositioning.
 Nasolacrimal duct probe with intubation (Crawford tube) is usually combined with infracture of the inferior turbinate.
 The inferior turbinate is a cartilaginous structure made of cartilage inside the nose that can sometimes block the opening of the tear duct.
 This is gently moved away from the tear duct system so that it does not block the normal flow of tears.
 Following surgery, the children have little or no discomfort from this procedure and resume their normal activities within 1 or 2 days.
 The Crawford tube is not a drain tube.
 Children can have tearing when the tube is in place and may get occasional mucous to be gone when the tube is removed.
-The tube is visible at the corner of the eyelid.
-It is removed six months later in the operating room.
+The tube is visible at the corner of the eyelid and children can have tearing when the tube is in place.
+When the tube is removed 6 months after placement, the child may get occasional mucous.

 This is a highly effective method to treat young children who continue to tear following a nasolacrimal duct probe and irrigation and in older children who have had no previous tear duct procedures.
 Crawford tube placement is one of several procedures that are available and its success rate is approximately 90%.